 - An Azure Free Account or Azure Subscription.

-Now Assuming we are ready with all the Prerequisites, Let’s start the actual development of the Azure Function using Python.
+Now, Assuming we are ready with all the Prerequisites, Let’s start the actual development of the Python Azure Function.

-Open the Visual Studio Code and click on the Azure Button from the left side and then click on the Create New Project button in the Functions Explorer as highlighted below.
+1. Open the Visual Studio Code, click on the Azure Button from the left side, and then click on the Create New Project button in the Functions Explorer as highlighted below.

-Now is the time to choose the location to save your Azure Function project, you can click on the Browse button to navigate to the local path where you want to save your Azure Function project.
+2. Now is the time to choose the location to save your Azure Function project.
+You can click on the Browse button to navigate to the local path where you want to save your Azure Function project.

-The next step is to choose the trigger that will invoke your Azure Function and it is very important to select the required trigger based on your requirement.
-Let’s select the Basic and simplest trigger option which is the HTTP trigger here.
+5. The next step is to choose the trigger that will invoke your Azure Function, and it is very important to select the required trigger based on your requirements.
+Let’s select the Basic and simplest trigger option, the HTTP trigger.

-Now, the next step is you need to provide a unique name for your Azure Function like below
+6. Now, the next step is you need to provide a unique name for your Azure Function, like the one below

-Now the next step is to choose the Authorization level for your Azure Function.
+7. The next step is to choose the Authorization level for your Azure Function.
 Choose the Authorization level as Function here.
-You can choose any of the options based on your requirement.
+You can choose any of the options based on your requirements.

-Select the Open in new window or you can choose the Open in current window based on your choice.
+8. Select the Open in the new window, or you can choose the Open in the current window based on your choice.

 If you are trying to create the Azure Function in Python for the first time then it might ask you to install the below-recommended extensions, you can click on the install button as highlighted below.

-If you have not installed Python by now, It might prompt you to install Python, Click on the Open button as highlighted below, which will redirect to Python’s official website to download Python 3.6 or the latest version for your operating system.
+Suppose you have not installed Python by now.
+In that case, It might prompt you to install Python, Click on the Open button as highlighted below, which will redirect to Python’s official website to download Python 3.6 or the latest version for your operating system.

 You can download the Python 3.6.x version for the operating system that you are using and install the same on your machine.

-Now you can able to see the Azure Function Project is already created using Python and is ready to use.
-You can able to see the _init._.py class file got created with the below piece of code
+Now you can see the Azure Function Project is already created using Python and is ready to use.
+You can see the _init._.py class file was created with the below piece of code

 import logging